ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("asd", priority = "core")`{#asd} runs simulations for adaptive seamless designs with and without early outcomes for treatment selection and subpopulation type designs.
 It allows sample size modification in subpopulation selection.

--   `r pkg("ASSISTant")` Clinical trial design for subgroup selection in three-stage group sequential trial as described in Lai, Lavori and Liao (2014) <[doi:10.1016/j.cct.2014.09.001](https://doi.org/10.1016/j.cct.2014.09.001)>.
+-   `r pkg("ASSISTant")` Clinical trial design for subgroup selection in three-stage group sequential trial as described in Lai et al. (2014) <[doi:10.1016/j.cct.2014.09.001](https://doi.org/10.1016/j.cct.2014.09.001)>.
 Includes facilities for design, exploration and analysis of such trials.
 An implementation of the initial DEFUSE-3 trial is also provided as a vignette.

 -   `r pkg("BATSS")` Defines operating characteristics of Bayesian Adaptive Trials considering a generalised linear model response via Monte Carlo simulations of Bayesian GLM fitted via integrated Laplace approximations (INLA).